MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-user.md

 |Reorder and remove views representing filtered lists.|Choose the arrowhead next to a view, and then choose **Move**, **Remove**, or **Hide**.|See [Save and Personalise List Views](ui-views.md)|
 |Add a new action to a page or report on your Role Centre.|From the target page, report request page, or Tell Me window, choose the bookmark icon.|See [Bookmark a Page or Report on Your Role Centre Role Centre](ui-bookmarks.md)|

-## <a name="Actions"></a>Personalising Actions
+## <a name="personalizing-actions"></a><a name="Actions"></a>Personalising Actions

-Personalisation lets you decide which actions to show on the action bar and on Role Centres and where to show them.
+Personalisation lets you decide which actions to show on the navigation and action bars and on Role Centres and where to show them.
 You can show, hide, or move individual actions or action groups.
-Personalising the action bar is done basically the same way as with other UI elements.
+Personalising the navigation and action bars is done basically the same way as with other UI elements.
 However, what you can do with an action or group depends on where the action or group is located.
 The best way to find out is to enter personalising mode and then let the arrowheads guide you.

 There are a couple terms that you should be familiar with to better understand action personalisation: *action group* and *promoted category*.